chalam/chalam.github.io/_posts/default/2017-05-28-Head-First-to-React.md

 React.JS is a JavaScript library for building _awesome_ web UI.
 * Functional programming paradigms with Immutable data and pure functions
 * Declarative (what) vs imperative (how) UI style
-* React maintains a Virtual DOM which diffs with actual browser DOM and render mininmally on state changes
+* React maintains a Virtual DOM which diffs with actual browser DOM and render minimally on state changes
 * JSX - JS extension for HTML.
 Pre-parsing HTML-like tags to JavaScript

 Core Concepts